posativ/acrylamid/docs/filters.rst

 :Defaults:
 	summarize+200

-Summarizes content to make listings of text previews (used for the default tag/page view).
+Summarizes content to make listings of text previews (used in tag/page by default).
+You can customize the ellipsis, CSS-class, link-text and the behaviour how the link appears in your :doc:`conf.py`.

 hyphenate
 ---------